rickithadi/bigduckmusic.com/src/pages/features/2021-02-18-the-meaning-of-success-kelvin-tan-and-a-never-ending-story.md

 \-

 “He’s a total tech guru and musical genius, really - but he’s got a tyrannical grip on the creative process!” he remarks.
 It's an experience he believes that he shares with .gif’s own production process – with Jason’s pristine, Sylvian-like sonics colouring *Hail Nothing*’s masterful beats.
 Examining his past collaborators from his age, many have also reemerged in the scene, making their mark in their own ways: whether it be KAYE running celebrated electronic imprint Darker Than Wax, or reemerging sound art pioneer George Chua.
+Yet even as his friends and peers emerge, Kelvin's work has always been caught somewhere in his own lane, on a radar separate from the rest.

 Nevertheless, he doesn’t miss the elitism he observed in different scenes of old, one he recalls from his encounters with certain obstinate members of the metal scene.
 “Someone would say ‘You like Slayer ah?’
 But he doesn’t actually want you to be a Slayer fan, because he wants to be known as being the ‘real’ Slayer fan,” Kelvin elaborates.
 As a result, many were caught in a chase of virtuosic calisthenics as competition – a speed race that Kelvin was grateful that he didn’t get caught up in.